justinnoor/pfhowto/README.md

 pass proto tcp to port { 80 443 } set prio (6,7)
 ```

 The last example highlights a powerful feature of `prio`, which is the *tuple option*.
 The first value prioritizes regular packets, and the second value prioritizes *ACK* and/or *lowdelay TOS* packets.
-TCP connections send *acknowledgement* (ACK) packets which contain no *data payload*.
-By default, ACK packets have to wait in line with regular packets, which means they have the potential to needlessly clog up the system, and should therefore be processed quickly, with a higher priority than others.
+TCP connections send *acknowledgement* (ACK) packets that contain no *data payload*.
+By default, ACK packets have to wait in line with regular packets, which means they have the potential to needlessly clog up the system, and should therefore be processed quickly.
 Packets may also arrive with a *lowdelay* set in their *type of service* (TOS) fields.
 Those packets should also be processed before others.

 Reload the ruleset:
 ```command